Indira Vizha

-Indira Vizha is a 2009 Indian Tamil-language romantic thriller film directed by K. Rajeshwar, starring Srikanth, Namitha, and Shruti Marathe, with Nassar, Vivek, Ragasya, Radha Ravi, and Y. G. Mahendra in supporting roles.
+Indira Vizha is a 2009 Indian Tamil-language erotic thriller film written and directed by K. Rajeshwar and produced by Ashok K. Kotwani.
+The film stars Srikanth, Namitha, and Shruti Marathe (in her Tamil debut), with Nassar, Vivek, Ragasya, Radha Ravi, and Y. G. Mahendra in supporting roles.
 The music was composed by newcomer Yatish Mahadev.
 It began its first schedule on 11 February 2008 and was released on 10 July 2009.

-The movie revolves around sexual harassment at work.
-It is loosely based on the Hindi film Aitraaz, which itself was based on the Hollywood movie Disclosure.
+The film revolves around sexual harassment at work.
+It is loosely based on the Hindi film Aitraaz, which itself was based on the American film Disclosure.

 Plot

-The film tells the story of Kamini (Namitha), who plans to get back at her ex-lover Santhosh Srinivasan (Srikanth) by re-entering his life as the wife of his boss John Kumaramangalam alias JK (Nassar).
+The film tells the story of Kamini, who plans to get back at her ex-lover Santhosh Srinivasan by re-entering his life as the wife of his boss John Kumaramangalam alias JK.
 Santhosh is the creative head of a television channel called Teen TV (though it does indulge in political exposés).
-He is married to Savithri Duraisimaalu (Shruti Marathe), and his life turns topsy-turvy when JK reinstates Kamini as the head of the TV channel, a promotion that Santhosh had anticipated for himself.
+He is married to Savithri Duraisimaalu, and his life turns topsy-turvy when JK reinstates Kamini as the head of the TV channel, a promotion that Santhosh had anticipated for himself.
 Following this, it is the simple story with Kamini starting to hurl sexual harassment accusations at Santhosh.

 Cast

 Production

-The actor Raghuvaran had been signed up and completed a photo shoot for the film.
-He died during the production of the movie and was replaced by Nassar.
-Actress Malavika nee Swetha Kunnur Menon was roped in as the female lead and she backed out citing her wedding and harassment on the sets.
-She was then replaced by Shruthi.
+Raghuvaran had been signed up and completed a photo shoot for the film.
+He died during the production and was replaced by Nassar.
+Malavika was initially part of the cast but backed out.
+She was replaced by newcomer Hema Malini.

 Soundtrack

-The soundtrack was composed by the debutant Yathish Mahadev with lyrics by Vairamuthu.
+The soundtrack was composed by the debutant Yathish Mahadev, with lyrics by Vairamuthu.